dmje/acta/wp-content/plugins/media-library-helper/readme.txt

 == Description ==
-If you have a large number of images in your WordPress media library and are concerned about updating their ALT tags, captions, or descriptions, worry no more.
-This plugin allows you to easily modify, delete, or update these elements with just a few clicks, directly from the media library page in your WordPress dashboard.
+If you have a large number of images in your WordPress media library and are concerned about updating their ALT tags, captions, descriptions or titles, worry no more.
+This plugin allows you to easily modify, delete, or update these elements with just a few clicks directly from the media library page in your WordPress dashboard.

-This plugin is the perfect solution if you wish to update metadata for multiple images without visiting each edit page.
-Accessing the WordPress media library page lets you easily view the existing images' alt tags, captions, and descriptions.
-The plugin also identifies the images without an assigned ALT tag, caption, or description, and enables you to update them quickly and easily with just a few clicks.
+This plugin is the perfect solution to update metadata for multiple images without visiting each edit page.
+Accessing the WordPress media library page lets you easily view the existing images' alt tags, captions, descriptions and titles.
+The plugin also identifies the images without an assigned ALT tag, caption, or description, enabling you to update them quickly and easily with just a few clicks.

-On-page SEO is a crucial element in boosting your website's SEO score, and assigning proper image ALT tags to every image on your website is critical.
-With the help of this plugin, you can quickly identify images with empty or blank ALT tags, blank captions or blank descriptions in your media library and update them to enhance your SEO score.
+On-page SEO is crucial in boosting your website's SEO score, and assigning proper image ALT tags to every image on your website is critical.
+With the help of this plugin, you can quickly identify images with empty or blank ALT tags, blank captions or descriptions in your media library and update them to enhance your SEO score.

 = Features =
-1. Add/edit/update the image ALT tag, caption & description with one click directly from WordPress Media Library
+1. Add/edit/update the image titles, ALT tag, caption & description with one click directly from WordPress Media Library
 1. Search for a specific SEO keyword assigned to your images as an alt tag, caption or description.
 1. Search for blank or empty ALT tags, captions and descriptions and update/edit as needed.
 1. Sort media library images by ALT tag, image caption or image Description.
 1. Bulk edit image ALT tag or alt attribute
+1. Bulk edit image title
 1. Bulk edit image caption
 1. Bulk edit image description
 1. Improve SEO score by assigning the proper image metadata.